revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

         super(Derived, self).math()
 ```

-If you're using classic classes: For a class definition such as class Derived(Base): you can call method `math()` defined in Base as Base.`math(self,arguments)`.
-Here, Base.meth is an unbound method, so you need to provide the self argument.
+If you're using classic classes: For a class definition such as class Derived (Base): you can call method `math()` defined in Base as Base. `math(self,arguments)`.
+Here, Base.math is an unbound method, so you need to provide the self-argument.

 </details>

 ---

-137.Todd wants to know some membership, operators in python how will you explain him?
+137.Todd wants to know some membership operators in python.
+How will you explain him?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python With the operators `in` and `not in`, we can confirm if a value is a member in another.
+- In python, with the operators `in` and `not in`, we can confirm if a value is a member of another.

 ```python
 'me' in 'x'